brettvanderwerff/Reddit-Comment-Analyzer/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~

 1. Clone repository.
+2. Install dependencies
-2. Get a reddit account, client id, client secret, and user agent.
+3. Get a reddit account, client id, client secret, and user agent.
 Many guides exist online for doing this, the official PRAW documentation is not a bad place to start (https://praw.readthedocs.io/en/latest/getting_started/quick_start.html).
 Once these credentials are gotten, they need to be plugged into the get_random_redditor_list.py script.
-3. Run collect_data.py, this script writes a txt file to the disk with a collection of comments from the redditor of interest and another txt file for a collection of comments from random redditors, these files are required for the next step.
+4. Run collect_data.py, this script writes a txt file to the disk with a collection of comments from the redditor of interest and another txt file for a collection of comments from random redditors, these files are required for the next step.
 API calls in this script are throttled and it should take several minutes to run.
-4. Run naïve_bayes.py, this script will return a percentage score of how accurately the classifier can distinguish between comments made by the redditor of interest or a random redditor.
+5. Run naïve_bayes.py, this script will return a percentage score of how accurately the classifier can distinguish between comments made by the redditor of interest or a random redditor.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 How to configure this program: